AChezick/Capstone1/README.md

 # Further exploration

 This capstone is far from a complete analysis.
-Only 4 of 13 sites were used to correlate with significant death events.
+In the end I only performed hypothesis testing on 1 of 13 sites for PM 2.5 and PM 10.
+There were several other air quality measures that could be assessed.
+Creating a complete workflow to test all hypotheses with confidence intervals is my next step.
+Further I was unable to successfully complete a hypothesis test for the +1 weeks.

 Refereces